univ-ai/welcomenew/_courses/ds2.md

 Welcome to DS-2, a follow-up to our introductory course DS-1.

-This course develops your ability to use generative models and clustering.
-We introduce you to tree based models, ensemble models and boosting.
+This course introduces you to tree based models and ensemble models.

 This page introduces you to the team, the basic instructions, the schedule, and various elements of our class.